hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 minimum outcome) is the right strategy when you can't play the numbers due to extreme uncertainty (in his framework, associated with a form of social contract called the *original position*).
-A subsidiary argument was that, due to a sort of proximity in the space of social goods, maximin would lead to a "trickle up" effect where *everyone* benefited.
+A secondary argument is that maximin should lead to a "trickle up" effect where *everyone* benefits.

 Of the various design principle we could adopt, I think there is a similar **maximin